Tools of the Do Good Trade

 Their free Google Apps also provide a range of enterprise tools — from email (using the Gmail platform) to Google Docs — that reduce technology costs and encourage collaboration.
-While I use Dropbox for all my files, Pat and Guy both prefer the free Google Drive option and love the ability to enable real-time collaboration on documents that lets you see everyone’s changes as they make them.
+In the past I used Dropbox, but migrated to Google Drive as love the ability to enable real-time collaboration on documents – and their Google doc and sheets save you having to buy Microsoft Office.

 This also gives free access to Gmail email accounts – you can create emails that use your own domain name.
-I use Gmail for all Do Good Jobs emails (like firstname.lastname@example.org), and at The Gift Trust.
+I use Gmail for all Do Good Jobs emails (like [email protected]).
 It has a host of additional features, with plenty of great add-ons and integrations.

 Cost: Free!
 TechSoup New Zealand validate New Zealand charities for Google.
 If you haven’t heard of Techsoup and the free or heavily discounted software and hardware perks they offer, visit their website pronto!